Benefits of Calisthenics

 1) Calisthenics increases strength levels:

-As long as you know how to maximize your strength using proper form, this is absolutely true – by engaging all muscles involved in an exercise and then repeating with the increasing resistance, you’ll be able to build up overall muscular endurance and increase the amount of weight (resistance) that you’re able to lift.
+As long as you know how to maximize your strength using proper form, this is absolutely true—by engaging all muscles involved in an exercise and then repeating with increasing resistance, you’ll be able to build up overall muscular endurance and increase the amount of weight (resistance) that you’re able to lift.

 2) Calisthenics improves flexibility:

-While it takes time for increased flexibility to become noticeable, practicing bodyweight exercises will definitely make your muscles more flexible if performed correctly; when done safely, there’s nothing better at making sure postural muscles are limber enough to perform daily tasks without getting injured along the way.
+While increased flexibility takes time to become noticeable, bodyweight exercises will make your muscles more flexible if performed correctly; when done safely, there’s nothing better than ensuring postural muscles are limber enough to perform daily tasks without getting injured.

 3) Calisthenics decreases body fat percentage:

-This is an absolute must if you’re following a calisthenics routine and want to get fit and/or lose weight; without this, there’s no point in doing the exercises at all since you won’t see any improvements.
+This is an absolute must if you’re following a calisthenics routine and want to get fit and lose weight; without this, there’s no point in doing the exercises since you won’t see any improvements.

 4) Calisthenics enhances recovery: